BWV-Dev/bwv-coding-rules/Flutter.md

 <tr>
 <td>

-Name of constant, variables, enum variables use [lowerCamelCase](#definitions) format.
+Name of constant, variables, enum variables use lowerCamelCase(capitalize the first letter of each word, except the first which is always lowercase, even if it’s an acronym) format.

 </td>
 <td>